Echocardiography in Children

 - The images display on a computer screen.

 Your child will need sedation if he or she is having a transesophageal echo.
 For this test, the transducer is passed into your child’s mouth, throat, and into the esophagus.
 A bite protector will be placed in your child's mouth.
 Vital signs including heart rate, blood pressure, and oxygen levels will be monitored.
 Once your child is sedated enough, the TEE probe will be inserted into the esophagus.
 This test lasts about 15 minutes.

-What happens after echocardiography?Once the test is done, the technician wipes the gel from the chest.
+What happens after echocardiography for a child?Once the test is done, the technician wipes the gel from the chest.
 If your child had sedation, he or she is watched until awake.
 A pediatric cardiologist reviews the images at some point after the exam.
 Depending on the results of the echo, your child may need other tests or procedures.
 Some children have a sore throat for a day or 2 after a TEE procedure.

 Before you agree to the test or the procedure for your child make sure you know:

 - The name of the test or procedure